robenkleene/design-references/sketch-commands.md

 ## Export

-* Use `Make Exportable` in the lower right to export anything simply.
+- Use `Make Exportable` in the lower right to export anything simply.
+- To change the export format, with the art board selected, there should be export presets on the right.